Heracleion: Discovery and excavation process

-Archaeological Finds
+Archaeological finds

 From 2009 to 2011 a baris, a type of ancient Nile river boat, was excavated from the waters of Thonis-Heracleion.
 Its design was found to be consistent with a description written by Herodotus in 450 BC.

 The quick destruction of the buildings and slow submersion of Thonis-Heracleion allows archaeologists to now study the underwater city with its surplus of archaeological evidence.
 One of the most important remains is the stele that was found near the temple of Amun-Gereb.
 Written on the black, granodiorite stele is a decree of King Nectanebo I, which raises subsidies for the temple.
 This stele also confirms the name of the city as Thonis since the name of the city was written into the inscription.
 Until this point, archaeologists and historians had thought that Thonis and Heracleion were separate cities, but this discovery solidified that the two cities were actually the same city.
 Other important remains are the boats that were sunk around Thonis-Heracleion.
 There are around seventy ships near the city.
 This is the largest deposit of ships ever discovered in the ancient world.
 The massive number of ships gives great resources to nautical archaeologists in terms of researching various aspects of the ships, such as the style in which they were built and the materials used in their construction.
 A statue of either Cleopatra II or Cleopatra III wearing the tunic of the goddess Isis was also discovered.
-A large, intact statue of the god Hapy was found at the site.
+A large, intact statue of the god Hapi was found at the site.
 He is depicted holding a tray of four loaves of bread.
 Many gold coins, statues of deities, jewelry, ritual animal sarcophagi, and ceramic pieces were uncovered at the site; these artifacts give archaeologists a wide range of items to study.
 A portion of the ceramic pieces were Greek in origin; this adds to the evidence of a large Greek population living at Thonis-Heracleion.
 The research at the site is still ongoing, and excavations are continuing every year.
 Goddio estimates that only 5% of the city has been excavated so far.
 The archaeologists are continuing to search for artifacts and remains of the city.
 Because there is so much left to excavate at Thonis-Heracleion, there is a lot of potential for new discoveries of important artifacts or more building remains.

 In July 2019, a tholos, small Greek temple, ancient granite columns, treasure-carrying ships, and bronze coins from the reign of Ptolemy II, dating back to the third and fourth centuries BC, were found at Thonis-Heracleion by IEASM, a team of Egyptian and European archeologists led by Goddio.